 In April 1968 Karen travels to France and Canada, accompanied by her mother.

-On the 6th April 1968 Karen again set a new world record of 1:06,4 for the 200 meters backstroke in Paris.
+Karen again set a new world record of 1:06,4 for the 100 meters backstroke in Paris, beating her own record of 1:06,7 set in Kimberley.
 This time was beaten at the Olympic Games in Mexico City by Kaye Hall who won the gold medal in 1:06,2.
+Karen was to break this reord once more - at Utrecht in 1968.

 After getting very sick with double pneumonia in France, they went to Canada, but the trip was cut short because of civil unrest in the USA, resulting in a USA/ Canada border closure.
 The pneumonia probably also had an affect on her swimming!

 In January 1969 a strong contingent of American girls visited South Africa – Jan Henne, Sue Perdeson and Linda Gustavson, who had won gold silver and bronze at the 1968 Olympic Games, where Pam Kruse won silver in the 800m freestyle.
-At a gala in Cape Town on 8th January 1969 Karen beat Gustavson into second place in the 220 yards freestyle.
+At a gala in Cape Town on 8th January 1969 Karen Muir beat Linda Gustavson into second place in the 220 yards freestyle.
+Gustavson had won silver in the 400 freestyle and bronze in the 100m freestyle at the Mexico Olympic Games.
+No doubt it have Karen some satisfactioin beating these Olymic medalists in her own backyard.

 On the 22nd January 1969, at the Griqualand West swimming championships in the Queens Park pool in Kimberley, Karen swims a 5:21,3 for a 440 yards IM, which beat the previous world mark of 5:25,1 set by American Mary Ellen Olcese, on 22nd August 1965.
 At the time Claudia Kolb held the world records for meters – both set in August 1968

-On 1st March 1969, the last day of the South African championships at Newlands in Cape Town, Karen sets a new time in the 440 IM.
+On the last day of the South African championships at Newlands in Cape Town, Karen sets a new time in the 440 IM.
 Her time of 5:20,2 improved the mark set at Kimberley in January.
-Unfortunately both records were never officialy recognised by FINA.
-At the FINA cogress held during the 1968 Olympic Games it had been decided to only recognise swimming world records set in 50 meter swimming pools.
-This rule was to come into effect from the 1st May 1969.
+Unfortunately both records were never officially recognised by FINA.
+At the FINA congress held during the 1968 Olympic Games it had been decided to only recognise swimming world records set in 50 meter swimming pools, and boht the Kimberley and Newlands swimming pools were then still 55 yards long.

 On the 14th March 1969 Karen swam at SA Schools gala, also held at Bloemfontein’s Stadium Pool that year, where she won both the events the competed in.